Mister Donut: History

 In 1955, Harry Winokur worked with brother-in-law William Rosenberg, the founder of Dunkin' Donuts.
-After Winokur broke his partnership with Rosenberg, he went on to create Mister Donut with his son-in-law David Slater that same year, with stores in most of North America.
+After Winokur broke his partnership with Rosenberg, he went on to create Mister Donut with his son-in-law, David Slater that same year, with stores in most of North America.
 The Mister Donut business became so popular that Winokur and Slater decided to go into franchising.
 As a result, Mister Donut began a rapid expansion that resulted in the opening of 275 stores in the U.S. and Canada.
 In 1970, Minneapolis-based International Multifoods Corporation, one of the world's largest and most successful food companies, acquired Mister Donut and its franchising concept from Winokur.

-The first Mister Donut outlet in Japan opened in Minoh, Osaka, in 1971.
+The first Mister Donut outlet in Japan opened in Minoh, Osaka in 1971.
 Also in the same year, a Mister Donut training center was constructed in Japan.
-In 1973, the French cruller became available in Japan stores.
-In 1978, brothers Sutthichai and Sutthikiat Chirathiwat, on the behalf of Thai Franchise Co., Ltd, opened the first Mister Donut store in Siam Square, Bangkok.
+In 1973, the French cruller became available in Japanese stores.
+In 1978, brothers Sutthichai and Sutthikiat Chirathiwat, on behalf of Thai Franchise Co., Ltd, opened the first Mister Donut store in Siam Square, Bangkok.
 The two would come to pioneer the donut market within Thailand.
-In 2003, Mister Donut in Thailand came under the management CRG.
+In 2003, Mister Donut in Thailand came under the management of CRG.
 Donut Thailand (Central Restaurants Group) which continues to manage the company in Thailand.
 In 1983, Duskin Co., Ltd. of Osaka, Japan, acquired the rights to franchise Mister Donut throughout Japan and Asia.

 A former Mister Donut in New Castle, Pennsylvania, which became Dunkin' Donuts in 1994.
 It was rebuilt in 2003, with a Baskin-Robbins and a drive-thru added.

-In the 1980s, Mister Donut was the largest competitor to Dunkin' Donuts.
+In the 1980s, Mister Donut was the largest competitor to Dunkin'.
 On March 31, 1987, Elie G. Saheb and his business associates acquired the trademark rights for Mister Donut in the United Kingdom and afterwards opened a Mister Donut pilot store and bakery in Fulham, London.
 On May 2, 1988, the Mister Donut franchise sold the trademark rights for the European market at large.